-Listen dude, the next time you're gonna let the little head do the thinking you might bring a bit of risk-reward analysis to the table first.
-Schifter is a lot of things, but no one will ever confuse her with Salma Hayek from the 1996 film "From Dusk Till Dawn."
-And your wife is a stand-up lady (that's a gratutitous photo of Salma at her peak above left).
+Listen dude, the next time you’re gonna let the little head do the thinking you might bring a bit of risk-reward analysis to the table first.
+Schifter is a lot of things, but no one will ever confuse her with Salma Hayek from the 1996 film “From Dusk Till Dawn.”
+And your wife is a stand-up lady (that’s a gratutitous photo of Salma at her peak, at left).

-We like your work, but we still have to give you low marks for judgment and selection in what the London-based Daily Mail described as a year-long affair.
+We like your work, but we still have to give you low marks for judgement and selection in what the London-based Daily Mail described as a year-long affair.
 They said your Helen knew about it all along, too.

 Good men don’t hurt their wives like that Brice, and it’s not a part-time job.